priceline/design-system/docs/pages/Theming.md

 </ThemeProvider>
 ```

-As well as the palette, you can also add additional styles to any component and it's variants.
+As well as the palette, you can also add additional styles to any component and it's variations.

 ```.jsx
 <ThemeProvider